fw42/honeymap/README.md

 ----
 * Make maximal number of visible markers configurable by user
 * "Replay" feature (load last x hours from server)
-* More color levels for color scaling of regions
-* Browser compatibility (only Webkit and Firefox right now)
+* Browser compatibility (only Webkit and Firefox right now; No Mobile browsers)